jvqtil/CuberDesktop/README.md

 ## Usage
 Click the timer to start/stop. **Long press** to reset.
 Use escape key to go back from any menu.
+When pressed on timer screen - navigates to solves

 ## Features